 In 2025, cyberattacks are faster, smarter, and more automated than ever.
-AI-driven bots scan the web 24/7 for vulnerabilities, and even small websites are targets.
-That’s why relying solely on internal code security isn’t enough.
-You need external security layers — protective systems that surround your website like a digital fortress.
+AI‑driven bots scan the internet 24/7 for vulnerabilities, and even small websites can become targets.

 1. HTTPS & SSL/TLS Encryption

-In 2025, HTTPS isn’t just a best practice — it’s a baseline requirement for any legitimate website.
-Powered by SSL/TLS protocols, HTTPS encrypts the data exchanged between a user’s browser and your server, ensuring confidentiality, integrity, and authenticity.
+In 2025, HTTPS is no longer just a best practice it has become a baseline requirement for any legitimate website.
+Powered by SSL/TLS protocols, HTTPS encrypts the data exchanged between a user’s browser and the server, ensuring confidentiality, integrity, and authenticity.

-– API Security: Mobile apps and SaaS platforms rely on HTTPS to protect sensitive data across endpoints.
+API Security: Mobile apps and SaaS platforms require HTTPS to protect sensitive data across endpoints.

-– Regulatory Compliance: GDPR, HIPAA, PCI DSS, and other frameworks mandate encryption of data in transit.
+Regulatory Compliance: Frameworks like GDPR, HIPAA, and PCI DSS mandate encryption of data in transit.

 Common Misconfigurations to Avoid